Monitor ingestion data

 3. To detect silent forwarders, select Metric absence as the condition type.
 Configure it to trigger an alert if logs stop flowing for a specified duration (for example, 60 minutes).

-• Pipeline latency investigation: A significant delay between the Last Event Time and Last Ingested timestamp indicates potential latency.
+• Pipeline latency: A significant delay between the Last Event Time and Last Ingested timestamp indicates potential latency.
 Health Hub exposes the 95th percentile of this delta.
 High values suggest pipeline latency, while normal values might mean the source is sending historical data.

 • Ingestion surges or drops: The system uses z-score standardization to flag anomalies.
 A drop is flagged if both daily and weekly standardized differences are less than -1.645.